Lake Macdonald Dam Improvement Project

 Click here for more information on ecological management and mitigation measures.

-It is expected there will be a period when the habitat available for aquatic species, including those of conservation significance such as the Mary River cod, Australian lungfish, Mary River turtle, white-throated snapping turtle, and platypus, is limited.
-To minimise the impacts to these important species, Seqwater is proposing an initial aquatic fauna relocation program.
+There will be a period when the habitat available for aquatic species is limited.
+To minimise the impacts, the project team is proposing an initial aquatic fauna relocation program for identified native fish.

-All relocation will be delivered by expert fish biologists, via a purpose-built fish transport vehicle to Cooloolabin Dam.
+All relocation will be delivered by expert fish biologists, via a purpose-built fish transport vehicle to Cooloolabin Dam, if required.

 Will a fish ladder be included in the upgrade?There is no existing fish passage (a fish ladder is a specific type of fish passage) at Lake Macdonald Dam, and no proposed fish passage included in the Lake Macdonald Dam Improvement Project.
 The reasons for this are: